The halo 3-point correlation function: a methodological analysis: Measuring the 3PCF

 In other terms, fixed $\Delta r$, $r_{min}$ and $r_{max}$, setting $\eta_{min}=0$ would correspond to measure all available triangles with sides within the given range in steps of $\Delta r$. $\eta_{min}=1$ would exclude configurations with $r_{13}=r_{12}$, while higher values would further reduce the triangle set.
 As we will see our ability to properly model the 3PCF measured with the SHD estimator depends significantly on this parameter.
 In Sec.~\ref{sec:paraminf} we perform several tests to assess the sensitivity of the 3PCF analysis to the choice of both $r_{min} $ and $\eta_{min}$.

 Input to the estimator are a catalog of halos and a catalog of random objects, that we created, which are distributed in the same volume but lacking clustering properties.
-In the \textsc{Minerva} 3PCF measurements the number of random objects is 50 times larger than that of the halos.
-In the \textsc{Pinocchio} case we use 10 times as many objects.
-In both cases a different random catalog is generated for each measurement.
+We've performed the measurements with the random splitting method.
+With this technique, we measure the 3PCF with many small random samples and then take their average.
+We impose the data-random ratio after splitting $N_R=1$.
+Since the samples have different numbers of objects, we change the random accordingly.
+In the {\Min} 3PCF measurements the number of random objects is 50 times larger than that of the halos.
+In the {\Pin} case, for computational constraints, we use 10 times as many objects.
 For this reason, even for the low density randoms, we do not expect a biased 3PCF estimation but only an additional contribution to its variance.
 The effect on the total error budget, however, is negligible.
+We notice that it's not straightforward to change the estimator to exploit the periodicity of the box, thus avoiding the use of a random sample.
+First, the Szapudi-Szalay estimator directly measure the connected part of the 3PCF, internally subtracting the disconnected part.
+Second, since we use \cite{Slepian2015} for the triplet counts, we measure the multipoles of the 3PCF.
+We've tried to estimate the full 3PCF as $DDD/N_{D}^3$ normalized by the analytic triplet counts, with $DDD$ the data triplets and $N_{D}$ is the total number of triplets.
+We then need to subtract the disconnected part, that is 1+$\xi(r_{12})+\xi(r_{13})+\xi(r_{23})$.
+We've verified that this procedure is not sufficiently precise for our setting.